ptgott/one-newsletter/ROADMAP.md

 1. Need to remove references to a `cleanupInterval` in test configs.
 Also consider removing `keyTTL` as a config option.
 This should really always be the email send interval.

-1. The links fetched via `linkSelector` are likely to be relative.
-Make sure the application fills in scraped links with a website's base URL if this is missing.

 1. Add a “-test” flag, which instructs the application to read the user config and open a sample email body in a local browser, skipping any database reads/writes.
 This way, a user can make sure their config is correct without having to wait for the application to generate a newsletter.

 1. Some sites, e.g., thekitchn.com, detect automation tools via the `User-Agent` header and refuse to show content if this is the case.
 Note that it’s often easy to bypass this restriction by using a `User-Agent` header copied from a legit Chrome request.
 But is that okay/legal?